brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

 ...
 ```

 The first thing to notice is that `out` is in the class search path (`[search path for source files: out]`).
 So the compiler will try to get `.class` files from that location before compiling from sources.

-The next interesting thing is that when I use the `-classpath` option, I only load `Sauce.class`, rather than previously loading `Sauce.java`, then parsing it, then writing `Sauce.class`.
-This is a much trimmer operation and although the example here is small, you can image the compile-time savings adding up if a project contains hundreds or thousands of classes that need to be compiled but have not changed.
+I only load `Sauce.class`, rather than previously loading `Sauce.java`, then parsing it, then writing `Sauce.class`.
+This is a much trimmer operation and you can image the compile-time savings if a project contains hundreds or thousands of classes that do not need to compile because they have not changed.

 ## lib